geogardenclub/geogardenclub.github.io/docs/admin-guide/feature-management/forums.md

 <img width="300" src="/img/admin-guide/feature-management/forums/manage.png"/>

-From the Manage Forums page, you can view and manage all forums in GGC.
-You can also broadcast to chapters.
+From the Manage Forums page, you can view and manage all forums in GGC, you can also broadcast to chapters, and lastly you can delete forum topics.